-This article is written by Sparsh Agrawal, student, Symbiosis Law School, Hyderabad.
+This article is written by Sparsh Agrawal, student, Symbiosis Law School, Hyderabad and Devansh Singh of Bennett University (the times of India Group), Greater Noida (U.P.).
 In this article, a critical analysis of Partition under Hindu law is done in accordance with the relevant provisions and case laws.

 The division of property into two parts is known as partition.
 Under the Hindu law, partition means a division of property of a Joint Hindu family in order to give separate conferment of status on the undivided coparceners.
 It is pertinent to note that no partition is possible if there is only a single coparcener in a Joint family.
 A coparcener is a person who inherits estate as cohier with others.